Don't Know What To Make For Dinner?

 -

-In a large bowl, toss the wings with baking powder, olive oil (if using), sea salt and black pepper.
+In a large bowl, toss the wings with baking powder, olive oil, sea salt and black pepper.

 -